Bereavement leave in Australia: a person taking a quiet moment by a window away from work

 Some awards and enterprise agreements extend the definition further.
 Check your specific award if you are not sure.
 The Fair Work Ombudsman has tools to help you find your award.

-Source: Fair Work Ombudsman, Compassionate and bereavement leave, current as at May 2026.
+Source: Fair Work Ombudsman, Compassionate and bereavement leave, verified 3 June 2026.

 Casual workers and bereavement leave